MyPaperUser/Is-Fortytwo/README.md

 # Is Fortytwo
-...is a highly complex application to find out if a number is equal to 42.
+...is a highly complex open-source application to find out if a number is equal to 42.
 Why?
 Cause 42 is the answer to everything!

 ## Features